-Representing a return to form for Woody Allen, pic juggles comedy and tragedy in two alternating stories about the same young woman struggling to straighten out her seriously messsed-up life.
-Difficulty in keeping the twin tales straight could hold back the film’s otherwise bright B.O. prospects to within the norm of Allen’s recent features.
+Representing a return to form for Woody Allen after a trio of slighter works, “Melinda and Melinda” juggles comedy and tragedy in two alternating stories about the same young woman struggling to straighten out her seriously messsed-up life.
+The sensitive dual female role for femme lead Radha Mitchell stirs memories of complex Allen heroines from Annie Hall on down, even if the action is dispersed via a larger ensemble cast which he currently favors.
+His consummate ease with the genre is pleasure to watch, but a certain difficulty in keeping the twin tales straight could hold back the film’s otherwise bright B.O. prospects to within the norm of Allen’s recent features.

 Over a friendly meal in a Chinese restaurant, Sy (Wallace Shawn) poses a conundrum to his fellow diners: Is the essence of life comic or tragic?
 For the sake of argument, he tells the bare bones of a story, which the others then embellish to illustrate their takes on life.

 The story starts as follows: An ambitious young Manhattan couple, Park Avenue princess Laurel (Chloe Sevigny) and tippling actor Lee (Jonny Lee Miller), are throwing a dinner party to impress Lee’s would-be producer when suddenly the doorbell rings and their long-lost friend Melinda (Radha Mitchell) appears, bedraggled and woebegone.